Tatsunori-Ono/laravel-wvs/README-HOSTING.md

 ```

 # Running on UWCS
-You cannot directly build on UWCS as that is too CPU intensive (this is what we tried to do on docker-compose.yml)
+You cannot directly build on UWCS as that is too CPU intensive
-So it is circumvented by building the docker image separately on a local machine and pushing it to a registry
+So it is circumvented by building the docker image separately on a local machine and pushing it to the registry (this is what we tried to do on docker-compose.yml)

 - Then make sure the latest version of the image has been loaded
 - Use custom template on account to deploy